-Concept design for my wife Jeannie's shop Hot Dogs at the Cove in the Port District of Kingston, WA, just steps from the park and gazebo at the ferry terminal with an iconic waterfront view of ferry boats, the downtown Seattle skyline as well as the Space Needle, and Mount Rainier.
+Concept design for Hot Dogs at the Cove in the Port District of Kingston, WA.
+My wife Jeannie's shop is just steps from the park and gazebo at the ferry terminal with a spectacular panoramic waterfront view of ferry boats, the downtown Seattle skyline as well as the Space Needle, and Mount Rainier.